liohill/docs/docs/admin/admin-ui-setup/overview.md

 2. Expand the *Message from administrator* pane.
 3. Press *Message*.
 4. Enter your message in the text box.
 Use the formatting tools in the toolbar to add special formatting or links to the message.
-5. Enable the `Display "Don't show this again" checkbox on message to users` to allow the users to see the message only once.
+5. Enable the `Display "Don't show this again" checkbox on message to users to allow the users to see the message only once.
 6. Press *Publish* when complete.
+   When publishing a message, it appears on the screen for any logged-in user and every time users are logged in